psb/bucklescript.github.io/docs/function.md

 Fs.readFileSync("xx.txt", "ascii");
 ```

-- Attaching `[@bs.string]` to the whole poly variant type makes its constructor compile to a string of the same name.
+- Attaching `[@bs.string]` to the whole polymorphic variant type makes its constructor compile to a string of the same name.
 - Attaching a `[@bs.as "foo"]` to a constructor lets you customize the final string.

-And now, passing something like `"myOwnUnicode"` or other variant constructor names to `readFileSync` would correctly error.
+Now, passing something like `"myOwnUnicode"`, or other variant constructor names, to `readFileSync` will error correctly.

-Aside from string, you can also compile an argument to an int, using `bs.int` instead of `bs.string` in a similar way:
+Aside from string, you can also compile an argument to an integer using `bs.int`, instead of `bs.string`, in a similar way:

 ```ocaml
 external test_int_type :